eebasso/WarpX/Docs/source/usage/parameters.rst

     It is mainly intended for debug purposes, and is best used with ``warpx.always_warn_immediately=1``.

-.. fv:var:: amrex.abort_on_unused_inputs
+.. pp:param:: amrex.abort_on_unused_inputs
     :type: ``0`` or ``1``
     :default: ``0`` for false

     When set to ``1``, this option causes simulation to fail *after* its completion if there were unused parameters.
     It is mainly intended for continuous integration and automated testing to check that all tests and inputs are adapted to API changes.

-.. fv:var:: amrex.use_profiler_syncs
+.. pp:param:: amrex.use_profiler_syncs
     :type: ``0`` or ``1``
     :default: ``0`` for false

     Adds a synchronization at the start of communication, so any load balance will be caught there (the timer is called ``SyncBeforeComms``), then the comm operation will run.
     This will slow down the run.

-.. fv:var:: warpx.serialize_initial_conditions
+.. pp:param:: warpx.serialize_initial_conditions
     :type: `0` or `1`
     :default: `0`
     :optional: